 The information presented in this update is based on data provided by Ministries of Health and National Influenza Centers of Member States to the Pan American Health Organization (PAHO) or from updates on the Member States’ Ministry of Health web pages.

-- The Caribbean and Central America: Circulation of influenza B was observed in several countries (Costa Rica, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, Puerto Rico), as well as influenza A(H3) in Puerto Rico and A(H1N1)pdm09 in Panama.
+- The Caribbean and Central America: Circulation of influenza B was observed in several countries of the subregion (Cuba, Costa Rica, Jamaica, Guatemala, Honduras, Panama and Puerto Rico), and co-circulation with influenza A(H1N1)pdm09 was observed in Cuba, Guatemala and Panama.

-- South America - South Cone and Brazil: Most acute respiratory illness activity indicators in the sub-region continued to increase.
-RSV circulation was still observed, and among influenza viruses, A(H3N2) predominated (Argentina, Brazil, Chile, Paraguay, Uruguay).
+- South America - South Cone and Brazil: Although most acute respiratory illness activity indicators in the subregion remained elevated, they were within expected levels for this time of year and began to decrease.
+RSV continued to circulate, and among influenza viruses, A(H3N2) predominated with influenza B co-circulation.